Four years of BJP Government

 Prime Minister Narendra Modi launched the Pradhan Mantri Awas Yojana on June 25, 2015.
 It aims to construct 2 crore affordable houses for economically under privileged in urban areas in a span of seven years, till 2022.
-So far 17.68 lakh houses were sanctioned for financing in 2508 identified cities in 26 states.
-Between 2014 to 2017, 4.66 lakh houses were built.
-Annually, number of houses built between 2014-17 have almost doubled to 1.55 Lakh per year during 2014-17 as against 80,000 per year during 2004-14.
+Earlier, loans were given u to Rs.
+6 lakhs at a subsidized rate of 6.5 per cent.
+Now, housing loans of up to Rs.
+9 lakhs and Rs.
+12 lakhs get interest subvention of 4 per cent and 3 per cent, respectively.

 Deen Dayal Upadhyaya Gram Jyoti Yojana

 Prime Minister Narendra Modi had launched Deen Dayal Upadhyaya Gram Jyoti Yojana with an initial allocation of Rs.
 500 crores on July 25, 2015 in Patna.
 It seeks to provide round the clock power to rural households and adequate power to agricultural consumers.
-The initial target of the scheme was to electrify 2,800 villages, but 7,108 villages have been electrified in one year.
-The target now is to cover all the 18,452 un-electrified villages by May, 2018.
+The government has been able to electrify all the 18,452 villages, which were without electricity in 2014.
+Today, all of the country’s 5,97,464 census villages have been electrified.

 UJALA – Unnat Jyoti by Affordable LEDs for All

 The initiative was launched on January 05, 2015 with an objective to provide people with affordable energy efficient appliances across the country.
-As on January 15, 2018 28.45 crore LED bulbs were distributed, saving 36,954 million units of electricity.
-This has helped the government save 14,782 crore rupees per year and reduction in carbon dioxide emission upto 28.67 MT/year.
+More than 29.83 crore LED bulbs were distributed in just four years, saving Rs.
+15,497 crores per year for the people.

 Healthy India-Able India (स्वस्थ भारत-सबल भारत)

 Mission Indradhanush was launched in 2014 to cover all those children who have been partially vaccinated or not vaccinated during routine immunization rounds.
 The objective of Mission Indradhanush is to increase full immunization coverage in India to at least 90% children by 2020.
-Four rounds have been implemented so far, covering more than 2.53 crore children and 68.43 lakh pregnant women.
-A total of 528 districts have been covered in four phases of the programme.
-India is now aiming to achieve 90% immunization coverage of its children by December 2018.
+It has completed four phases covering 528 districts, wherein 3.15 crore children were vaccinated and 80.63 lakh pregnant females immunized.

 Healthcare for all

-Besides, under the Pradhan Mantri Bharatiya Janaushadhi Pariyojana, 2,734 Janaushadi outlets have been opened (as on Nov 02, 2017) to ensure availability of quality medicines at affordable prices to all.
+Under the Pradhan Mantri Bharatiya Janaushadhi Pariyojana, more than 3,000 Janaushadi outlets have been opened to ensure availability of quality medicines at affordable prices to all.
 Apart from Janaushadhi Stores, the government has also opened 83 Amrit stores, which provide drugs for cancer and cardio-vascular diseases with cardiac implants at a 60 to 90 per cent discount on prevailing market rates.
 So far 17.97 lakh patients have been benefitted from Amrit outlets, with a total saving to the tune of Rs.
 103.55 crores to patients.

 National Dialysis Service Programme

 Under the Prime Minister’s Dialysis Programme, support is being provided to all states for provision of free dialysis services for poor.
 Dialysis services will be started in all district hospitals, with six machines, which will be extended upto 10 machines per facility.
-So far, 2,319 Dialysis Machines have been made operational and around 2.5 lakh patients have availed services with nearly 25 lakh dialysis sessions held so far.
+So far, 497 Dialysis Units have been made operational and around 2.5 lakh patients have availed services with nearly 25 lakh dialysis sessions held so far.